-Outcome Goals July 1, 2022 - June 30, 2025 Baseline Data: Average length of time (in # of days) persons enrolled in street outreach, emergency shelter, transitional housing, safehaven projects and time prior to move-in for persons enrolled in rapid rehousing and permanent housing programs Change in # of Days Change as % of Baseline Target Average length of time (in # of days) persons enrolled in street outreach, emergency shelter, transitional housing, safehaven projects and time prior to move-in for persons enrolled in rapid rehousing and permanent housing programs 141 35 -25% 106 Underserved Populations and Populations Disproportionately Impacted by Homelessness Describe any unders erved and/or dis proportionately impacted population(s) that your community will es pecially focus on related to this Outcome Goal and how this focus has been informed by data in your lands cape as s es s ment: als for the underserved populations is not Households with at least 1 adult and 1 child assisted through the homeless service systemin 2020 remained homeless for an average of 151 days.
+Outcome Goals July 1, 2022 - June 30, 2025 Baseline Data: Average length of time (in # of days) persons enrolled in street outreach, emergency shelter, transitional housing, safehaven projects and time prior to move-in for persons enrolled in rapid rehousing and permanent housing programs Change in # of Days Change as % of Baseline Target Average length of time (in # of days) persons enrolled in street outreach, emergency shelter, transitional housing, safehaven projects and time prior to move-in for persons enrolled in rapid rehousing and permanent housing programs 141 35 -25% 106 Underserved Populations and Populations Disproportionately Impacted by Homelessness Describe any unders erved and/or disproportionately impacted population (focus on related to this Outcome Goal and how this focus has been informassessment: als for the underserved populations is not Households with at least 1 adult and 1 child assisted through the homeless service systemin 2020 remained homeless for an average of 151 days.
 African American households assisted through the homeless service systemin 2020 remained homeless for an average of 143 days.
 Latino households, although their average wait time is less at 116 days, collectively are composed of a large number of impacted individuals.
 People/households of multiple races assisted through the homeless service systemin 2020 remained homeless for an average of 174 days.
-Over 75% of individuals who remain homeless the langest are considered BIPOC (Black, Indigenous, People of Color). reduced by 51 days.
-The average length of time African Am 43 days.
-The County will complement the CoC thr Decreas e the length of time from entry The CoC and County collectively will acc nous eholds with children remain homeless will be erican hous eholds remain homeless will be reduced by bugh the following: into by-name list to CES by 25%.
-25% from entry into ŒS to appropriate: ·
+Over 75% of individuals who remain homeless the langest are considered BIPOC (Black, Indigenous, People of Color). reduced by 51 days. •The average length of time African American households remain homeless will be reduced by 25% from entry into ŒS to appropriate: ·